Restaurant Manager Craig Blackburn

 Craig is the third generation of his family to find himself in the hospitality industry, like his parents and grandparents before him.
 Alongside his brother head chef Ryan Blackburn, Craig co-owns the one Michelin starred Old Stamp House, in Ambleside, in the Lake District.

 After a few years, the bright lights of the big city called, and he found himself learning to become a cocktail impresario and all round wine enthusiast at Edinburgh’s Harvey Nichols Restaurant.
-With those skills under his belt he headed across the pond to the state of Minnesota, where he worked for a period of time for Nobel House Group, gaining a more in-depth insight into the world of wine and of course fine dining.
+With those skills under his belt he headed across the pond to the state of Minnesota, where he worked for a period of time for Noble House Group, gaining a more in-depth insight into the world of wine and of course fine dining.

 It’s clear to see from the moment you step through the doors of the Old Stamp House that Craig runs front of house with a calm efficiency that belies years of experience, perseverance, hard work and total dedication to his craft.
 All these attributes have played no small part in helping to establish The Old Stamp House as a must on any discerning Lake District visitors' restaurant list.